happybobo/checkboxlink/README.md

 This idea only works "if there is one checkbox corresponiding to one cell".
 But so far from templates, it seems to be the case.

-# Key part to look
+# Important part of the Code
 * `ExcelHandleViewController.m` line 88-108.
 Here app toggles boolean entries via libXL.
 * The macro to link checkboxes to the cells below 32 rows (it just needs to run once before form gets bundled into the app) :
 ```